Cathouse: The Series

-Cathouse: The Series is an HBO television series that documents the professional lives of the workers at the Moonlite BunnyRanch, a legal brothel in Nevada.
-The 11 episodes of the first season were originally broadcast in 2005; 6 episodes of the second season aired two years later in 2007.
-The series was the direct successor of the HBO documentaries Cathouse (2002) and Cathouse 2: Back in the Saddle (2003), which also focused on the Bunny Ranch.
-On New Year's Day 2008 at 12:05 am, HBO aired a special episode of the series titled "Cathouse the Musical."
-Also in 2008, two standalone episodes (not part of a full season) aired - "Cathouse: Come to the Party" and "Best of Cathouse."
+Cathouse: The Series was an HBO reality television series following the professional lives of sex workers at the Moonlite Bunny Ranch, a legal brothel in Nevada.
+Following the HBO specials Cathouse (2002) and Cathouse 2: Back in the Saddle (2003), the first season of 11 episodes were broadcast in 2005, with the second season of 6 episodes airing in 2007.

-Unlike the specials, which show only the negotiations between brothel workers and their clients, the series is more sexually explicit and shows sexual activity with customers.
+Unlike the earlier specials, which show only the negotiations between brothel workers and their clients, the series is more sexually explicit and shows sexual activity with customers.
 Regulars on the series include Moonlite owner Dennis Hof, his then girlfriend Sunset Thomas (a porn star who was also a Moonlite employee), Air Force Amy, Isabella Soprano, Brooke Taylor (who became Hof's girlfriend after Thomas departed), and Danielle.